 Sue is no stranger to the greater Town of Montgomery community having previously written the Montgomery column for the Wallkill Valley Times to keep readers informed.
 She makes it her job to keep herself up to speed on the happenings in and around the community and the entire country subscribing to more than 7 different newspapers around the country.
 Just one conversation with her and you will clearly see her plethora of knowledge, her love of local history and family ancestry, combined with her second to none sense of humor.

-Sue loves to read, garden, cook, and bake but most importantly she loves serving the residents of Walden, as she has done for almost 10 years.
+Sue loves to read, garden, cook, and bake but most importantly she loves serving the residents of Walden, as she has done for more than 10 years.

 Brian B. Sebring